andreashuber69/net-worth-desktop/README.md

 ### Installation

-Net Worth, is available through [Snapcraft Store](https://snapcraft.io/net-worth) and others.
+Net Worth is available through [Snapcraft Store](https://snapcraft.io/net-worth) and others.

 Alternatively, you can also
 [use the browser-based variant of Net Worth](https://github.com/andreashuber69/net-worth/blob/master/README.md#installation).